 Amongst such sectors, one such was the Realty Sector, where the unexpected took place.
 Although the sectoral demand was hit hard during the initial months of the pandemic, the intention to buy a house was still there.

-The reason is the lower property rate and the Government’s support to the sector.
+The reason is the lower property rate and the Government’s support for the sector.
 Such factors led to a revolution in the real-estate industry leading to some emerging trends shaping the Realty sector.

 With everything being shifted online, the technological developments also led to the emergence of proptech: property being surfed, bought, and looked up online.

 During the pandemic, proptech was majorly used for e-visiting the property and having a look around.

 But in the coming years, proptech is believed to emerge into a more potent force where people will buy, sell, and lease properties online.

 The crisis has dispersed demand but also increased it for the real-estate sector.
 Being the highest value asset a person can hold in the form of a house, the fall in prices attracted many buyers.

 According to the statistics, the sale growth of the property soared by 51% due to some market factors: prices, demand, supply, inflation, saving rates, interest rates, etc.

 With plans such as RERA and Home Plans, the Government has extended a supporting hand towards the real-estate sector.
 With property prices hitting rock bottom in the initial months of the pandemic.
 The Government undertook measures to stabilize the supply side and the brokers in the market, the Government took various initiatives.

 Also, several people still rely on home loans to buy a house.
 Rather than focusing on revenues, the Government opted out to reduce the home loan interest rates during the crisis.

 Reduced interest rates and falling prices induced demand.